Skip to content

 The GRE is not required for Ph.D. or M.S. applications.
 Please note that you may include unofficial or official GRE scores in your application file if you believe it will strengthen your application.
 Please note that your chances for admissions or assistantships will not be impacted by not including GRE scores.

 Admission is based on the applicant’s record of academic performance, standardized test scores, and letters of reference.
 Each applicant should highlight relevant work experience and detail academic goals and research interests in a written statement of purpose.
-Information on required undergraduate prerequisite courses can be found on the UG Course Requirements page.
+Information on required undergraduate prerequisite courses can be found on the UG Course Requirements.

 Required Documents